 If the steps above don’t resolve the issue, you will need to replace the ink cartridges, as they may be running out of ink, be damaged or may have dried up.

 How to fix a laser printer printing lines on the printout

 If your laser printer is skipping or missing lines, this is normally caused when seals haven’t been removed correctly.
-It can also occur when there is damage to the drum unit or damage to the fuser unit.
+It can also occur when there is damage to the toner, drum unit, or damage to the fuser unit.
 To fix the issue follow these steps:

 - If available, run the drum/fuser cleaning process from the printer’s menu.
 Usually found in the print settings or maintenance section.

 - If available Run the general clean process.

 - Remove the toners/drums (often in one unit) and physically check the drum cylinder for dirt or damage whilst making sure not to touch it (the drum is a green metal cylinder).